 Importance of Clauses

-By using clauses correctly, you can quickly improve the quality of your writing as well as your ability to communicate with an audience.
-Clauses can help you direct the attention of the reader so that your sentence is understood.
+By correctly using different types of clauses, you can quickly improve the quality of your writing as well as your ability to communicate with an audience.
+Clauses help you direct the attention of the reader so that your sentences are understood.
 Proper usage will also help you avoid dreaded sentence fragments and run on-sentences.
 To prevent punctuation issues, make sure you know how to properly punctuate sentences featuring all kinds of clauses.
 Review the basic punctuation rules for a refresher.